-You can only claim once for a practising certificate to be paid for or reimbursed by the Secretary of Education under a collective agreement.
+If your practising certificate expires within in term of the relevant collective agreement, you can have your practising certificate paid.
 If your practising certificate expires after the agreement expiry date you will be required to pay the fee even if you renew early.
 You will also be responsible for paying any late fees you incur.

 To find out for sure if you’re eligible for a fee exemption, it’s a good idea to have a look at the dates and conditions of your collective agreement.
 Here’s a link to of each of the collective agreements, and the dates they apply:

 How do I know if I’m affected?

 The collective agreements that expire this year are those for primary teachers (expires 8 June), primary principals (16 May), and secondary teachers (31 October).
 You will need to pay the application fee to be issued or renew your practising certificate if your practising certificate expires after the date the collective agreement expires.